Common Inquiries

 Brain mapping.
 We will give you instructions on what you need to do before having your electrical activity measured and artifacted.

-Third Appointment : 60 minutes
+Second Appointment : 45 minutes

 How many sessions of neurofeedback will I need?